Also known as: Candidiasis, thrush, oral candidiasis

-While a fungus (Candida albicans) is the cause of candidiasis, children are at increased risk in hot humid weather, the fungus is allowed to contact irritated skin (like a diaper area , poor hygiene, and are taking antibiotics or corticosteroids.
+While a fungus (Candida albicans) is the cause of candidiasis, children are at increased risk in hot humid weather, when the fungus is allowed to contact irritated skin (like poor hygiene in the diaper area or genitals) or when they are taking antibiotics or corticosteroids.

 Medical conditions that prevent the child from fully fighting an infection (immune system abnormalities) may also place a child at risk for developing a candida infection.